BrandonSCorry/image-style-transfer/README.md

 * Sign-Up is currently required to style transfer images and view/vote on the community page.

+* As of now, the style transfer is done client-side, so your GPU will affect the image result

+* **Goal** to use cloud servers to process result image for client

 ## Contributing

 If interested in contributing to this project.